Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

 This is needed by the rmspc package.

-Download the Windows x64 Installer for .NET 8.0 Runtime (file `dotnet-runtime-6.0.29-win-x64.exe` as of Apr.
+Download the Windows x64 Installer for .NET 6.0 Runtime (file `dotnet-runtime-6.0.31-win-x64.exe` as of May.
 2024) from https://dotnet.microsoft.com/download/dotnet/6.0

 Run the Installer.